-The TIGERS Validation Study
+The TIGERS Workforce Behavioral Profile Validation Process

-As a result, officials further concluded that the quality of the values can also be measured and monitored over time as a site council changes or grows.
+As a result, officials further concluded that the quality of the principles can also be measured and monitored over time as a site council changes or grows.
 This is an important feature for any team that gains and looses team members and for leaders who want to know what to look for in new employee candidates.
 TIGERS offered a way to track and monitor a strategic team development process on a school-by-school basis.

 How do the six principles help your vision, mission, values and goals?